How To Budget For Your Digital Advertising Campaigns

 What is a CPL (cost per lead) you are comfortable with based on your product or service price point?

-Once we learn what you are comfortable with for an advertising budget and what your goals are (within reason), we’ll begin constructing a digital marketing strategy based on the answers to these questions.
-We will also take into account if you are marketing to other businesses (B2B) or to consumers (B2C), the type of content you have to promote, your target audience, seasonality, and other marketing factors, what your competitors’ digital footprint is, and what platforms you want to market on.
 LinkedIn, for example, is a more expensive platform than Facebook (with a higher CPC), so we’ll have to allocate a bit more of your budget for LinkedIn.
 For a review of advertising on different social media channels, check out our Guide To Advertising On LinkedIn Vs. Facebook, Instagram, Google, And YouTube.
+A sampling of ads we've created across different social media channels:

 Let’s look at an example.
 You are a leading web design company and you want to market your services that typically cost several thousands of dollars.
 To you, a few highly qualified leads a month would be great because even if you land just one, you’ll achieve ROI from your ad spending.
 Your CPL might be higher, but you’ll be fine with that because you know that you can sell your consulting services at a higher cost.

 Of course, this is all hypothetical and some businesses might not have the answers to all of these goal-oriented questions.
 At Llama Lead Gen, we usually suggest spending as little as possible in the first month of your ad campaign.
 Why?
 Our philosophy is to take a ‘test and learn’ approach to every campaign.
-When it boils down to it, every marketing campaign is a test.
-We've done thousands of campaigns and each one is a bit different: the targeting is different, the product offering is different, the seasonality has changed, etc. There's a variety of factors that play into this.
-If you need help choosing your target audience, check out our Guide To LinkedIn Targeting.
+When it boils down to it, every marketing campaign is a hypothesis.
+Even though we've done thousands of campaigns, each one is a bit different: the targeting is different, the product offering is different, the CTA is different, etc. There's a variety of factors that play into this.
+If you need help choosing your target audience, check out our Ultimate Guide To LinkedIn Targeting.

 So, we don’t know what will work until we test.
 We don’t know how your target audience will respond or how your content will resonate just yet.
 Now, of course, we do work with experienced marketers and teams who have already been running digital ad campaigns for months or even years and already know their target audience, budget, and CPL.
 However, most advertisers we work with are either new to the digital marketing game or are experienced but haven’t yet run extensive digital marketing campaigns yet.
-And we'd argue that even if you are en experienced marketing team that has been there done that, there are always new strategies to test and learn from.
+And we'd argue that even if you are an experienced marketing team that has been there and done that, there are always new strategies to test and learn from.
+The platforms are always changing, as is your target audience, so it’s ever so important to test, test, and test some more to get the results you’re looking to achieve.

 With any new B2B advertising campaign, you’re most likely not going to see significant returns within the first month.
 For that reason, we’ll want to start off with a lower budget to see what ads work (using A/B testing best practices), optimizations based on our data, what landing pages work, and what creatives and messaging work to turn your campaign into a well-oiled machine.